trek-view/basecamp/_posts/2020-09-26-extracting-frames-from-360-video.md

 ---
 date: 2020-09-26
-title: "Extracting A GPS Track from a 360 Video"
+title: "Turning a geo-tagged 360 video into geo-tagged 360 photos"
-description: ""
+description: "Its easier to work with your street-level photos as individual photos rather than a single video."
 categories: developers
 tags: [GPS, XMP, EXIF]
 author_staff_member: dgreenwood
-image: /assets/images/blog/2020-06-05/
+image: /assets/images/blog/2020-09-26/map-the-paths-desktop-uploader-meta.jpg
-featured_image: /assets/images/blog/2020-06-05/
+featured_image: /assets/images/blog/2020-09-26/map-the-paths-desktop-uploader.jpg
 layout: post
 published: false
 ---

-**Video to images**
+**Two solutions to convert videos to images**

-In the last few weeks I've covered topics [about the metadata found in a 360 video](/blog/2020/metadata-exif-xmp-360-video-files) and the [approval required to publish videos to the Street View Publish API](/blog/2020/street-view-publish-api-quick-start-guide).
+In the last year I've covered topics [about the metadata found in a 360 video](/blog/2020/metadata-exif-xmp-360-video-files) and [how to extract a GPS track from them](/blog/2020/extracting-gps-track-from-360-timelapse-video).

-tl;dr: we haven't got approval to upload video to the Google Street View Publish API.

-No problem, videos are just a series of image after all.
+The problem with video files is they're often difficult to work with as a beginner.
+Let's say you wanted to cut the first 20 seconds of video from your capture whilst standing still.
+Removing the first 20 seconds is trivial in many programs.
+The problem; some software programs will completely strip the GPS telemetry from the video if you do this, others will remove other important metadata from the video, such as [XMP] ProjectionType (used by software to recognise the video as either 360 or 2D).

+I'm yet to find the perfect 360 video editing tool for street-level imagery mapping.
+[This is one (or a few) reasons we don't recommend capturing in video mode](https://guides.trekview.org/mtp-web/user-guide/sequences/capture#camera-capture-mode-settings).

+That said, sometimes you might have captured a brilliant video of a trail -- perhaps skiing a piste or a downhill MTB trail -- where your intention was not to use the images for mapping, but to share with friends on YouTube, however, now realise that video would be great to use on Mapillary.

-Whilst we wait, we'll just convert our videos and the metadata they hold to images (with the help of [EXIFtool](https://exiftool.org/) and [FFmpeg](https://ffmpeg.org/)) and then upload as images instead.
+In such cases it's possible to convert the video and the metadata they hold to images (with the help of [EXIFtool](https://exiftool.org/) and [FFmpeg](https://ffmpeg.org/)).

-This is also useful for uploading to tools like Mapillary too.

 The workflow will look like this:

-1. Extract metadata track from video file
+1. Extract metadata track from video file (global data and GPS data)
 2. Split video into frames (individual photo files)
-	- A note on compression
 3. Add metadata to frames

 For this guide I'll be using [FFmpeg](https://ffmpeg.org/), a free and open-source project consisting of a vast software suite of libraries and programs for handling video, audio, and other multimedia files and streams.